zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 Durable Functions!
 (Next bullet)

+How to orchestrate all these functions in a way that all the parts play nicely together in a synchronized and consistent way.
 The main use case for Durable Functions is simplifying complex orchestration problems in serverless applications.
 (Next bullet)

 Workflow is now can be defined in code.
 No JSON schemas or designers.
 (Next bullet)